archanaraj-m/k8s/teams tasks/apr28.md

    * Job: Run an activity/script to completion
    * CronJob: Run an activity/script to completion at specific time period or intervals.
 # Now we can create Jobs
-* For jobs restartPolicy cannot be Always as job will never finish
 * Running job and waiting for completion
 * Following this yml file for Jobs
 * It's paste in ``vi hellojob.yml``